Registration is now closed.

 Epilepsy Ottawa is partnering with the Ontario Brain Institute (OBI) and Novela Neurotechnologies for the Epilepsy Ottawa Novela Study (EONS).
 This study will investigate what people with epilepsy think about the nEureka® Smartwatch device, if it helps people with epilepsy better manage their seizures, and if it improves their overall quality of life.

 EONS seeks 50 adults with epilepsy who are interested in trying the technology for three months.
-To be included in the study, participants must be at least 18 years old, have epilepsy or a seizure disorder, have at least 4 seizures a month, and understand written & spoken English.
+To be included in the study, participants must be Ontario residents who are at least 18 years old, have epilepsy or a seizure disorder, have at least 4 seizures a month, understand written & spoken English, and do not have a know silicone allergy.

 Study participants will wear a smartwatch with the seizure tracking app (during the daytime) and a sleep ring (at night) for 3 months, participate in three 30-60 minute check-ins over the 3 months, participate in a longer survey (2-3 hours) at the end of their time in the study, and tell us what they think of the system.